Malmmlam/Calculator/SCRATCH.md

                 Ensure that if the use presses equals first the calculator does not return an error and instead returns 0 When the user presses equals check to see if a or b are null. if they are, return 0.

+                DONE
                 If the user has only entered 1 value return this instead of 0 or error.

+                Return result to display instead of just the console. create and update display method that takes a string and send that to the display.